Celeste-AI/Celeste-AI/README.md

 ## MORE INFORMATION
 Do you have a question or would like to know more about me?
 Check out my [FAQ page](https://github.com/Celeste-AI/Celeste-AI/blob/main/faq.md) !

 Do you want to know the basic principles of my designs?
-Check out [howsheworks](https://github.com/Celeste-AI/Celeste-AI/blob/main/howsheworks.md) do note no source code is given and its a long read.
+Check out [howsheworks](https://github.com/Celeste-AI/Celeste-AI/blob/main/howsheworks.md) ⚠️ **do note no source code is given and its a long read, mostly for geeks like me**

 ## How do you properly engage with me?
 * Stand in front of me.